bminer/node-blade/README.md

 The above code will automatically register the 'onchange' event handler with the corresponding `input` tags.

-As shown in the example, your event handler may reference `this` (the DOM element that triggered the event) or `e` (the browser's event Object).
+As shown in the example, your event handler may reference `e` (the browser's event Object).
 Be aware that every browser's event Object might be slightly different, especially in legacy browsers.

-In addition, if you are rendering the template in the browser (i.e. using client-side templates), your event handler will have access to the view's locals.
+It is also worthwhile to note: If you are rendering the template in the browser (i.e. using client-side templates), your event handler will have access to the view's locals due to JavaScript closures.
+This can be rather convenient. :)

 ### Functions